 Risk of condensation - the system can contribute to limiting the risk of interstitial and surface condensation (see section 11).
-Durability - when installed and maintained in accordance with the Certificate holder's recommendations and the terms of this Certificate, the system will remain effective for a least 30 years.
-The durability can be extended to 60 years by using different fixings and a minimum 40% of supplementary adhesive, and by following a planned inspection and an effective maintenance schedule (see sections 12 and 13).
+Durability - when installed and maintained in accordance with the Certificate holder's recommendations and the terms of this Certificate, the system will remain effective for at least 30 years.
+The durability can be extended to 60 years by using different fixings, and by following a planned inspection and an effective maintenance schedule (see sections 12 and 13).